FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_05.md

 t = 5.45 \pm 0.22\text{ s}
 $$

-Percentage uncertainty is calculated by:
+The percentage uncertainty is calculated using:

 $$
 \%\text{ uncertainty}